 The vineyards cover 47,500 hectares of vineyards.
-A large part lies in hilly area in sun-rich slopes, The most important winegrowing areas are Asti, Carema, Canavese, Caluso, the mountains of Vercelli and Novara and the highest quality hills of Monferrato and Langhe at Alba.
-There are well over a hundred approved grape varieties (in the 19th century there were even just under 400), many of them are autochthonous, The most important white wines are Arneis.
+A large part lies in hilly areas in sunny areas slopes, The main wine regions are Asti, Carema, Canavese, Caluso, the Vercelli and Novara mountains and the hills of Monferrato and Langhe at Alba.
+There are well over a hundred approved grape varieties (there were almost 400 in the 19th century), many of which are autochthonous, The main types of white wine are Arneis.
 Chardonnay.
 Erbaluce.
-Cortese, Favorita ( Vermentino ), Moscato or Moscato Bianco ( Muscat Blanc ), Pinot Bianco ( Pinot Blanc ), Pinot Grigio ( Pinot Gris ) and Sauvignon ( Sauvignon Blanc ).
+Cortese, Favorita ( Vermentino ), Moscato or Moscato Bianco ( Muscat Blanc ), Pinot Bianco ( Pinot Blanc ), Pinot Grigio ( Pinot gris ) and Sauvignon ( Sauvignon Blanc ).

-The most important red wines are Alba Rossa.
+The main red wine varieties are Alba Rossa.
 Avana. avarengo.
 Barbera with around 50% of the total area, Bécuet ( Persan ) Bonarda Piemontese, Brachetto ( Brachetto del Piemonte ) Cabernet Franc.
 Cabernet Sauvignon.
 Chatus (Neret Pinerolese), Croatina.
 Doux d'Henry.
 Erbaluce.
 Freisa.
 Grignolino.
 Grisa Nera.
 Malvasia di Casorzo.
 Malvasia di Schierano.
 Merlot.
-Nebbiolo (Chiavennasca, Spanna), Neretta Cuneese, Neretto ( Neretto di Bairo ) Pelaverga (Cari) Pelaverga piccolo, Pinot Nero ( Pinot Noir ) Ruchè.
+Nebbiolo (Chiavennasca, Spanna), Neretta Cuneese, Neretto ( Neretto di Bairo ) Pelaverga (Cari) Pelaverga Piccolo, Pinot Nero ( Pinot Noir ) Ruchè.
 Syrah.
 Quagliano.
 Uva Rara (Bonarda Novarese) and Vespolina,

-Next to the region Tuscany Piedmont delivers the most top wines in Italy and ranks with this for the first place as a top wine region.
-More than three quarters of the production is for red wines.
-Especially the DOCG red wines made by certain producers Barbaresco and Barolo from the Nebbiolo grape established the glory.
-Even with these there was still French influence, because the "father of birth" of these two wines was the French enologist Louis Oudart, In modern times, the three famous winemakers Angelo Gaja, Bruno Giacosa and Giacomo Bologna at his winery Braida significant development work.
+In addition to the region Tuscany Piedmont delivers most of the top Italian wines and competes with them for first place as a top wine region.
+Red wines account for more than three quarters of the production.
+Especially the DOCG red wines made by certain producers Barbaresco and Barolo from the Nebbiolo grape established the fame.
+There was also French influence in these, because the "birth father" of these two wines was the French oenologist Louis Oudart, In modern times, the three famous wine makers Angelo Gaja, Bruno Giacosa and Giacomo Bologna at his winery Braida significant development work.
 Piedmont plays a leading role in several ways.
-Here is the largest in terms of volume Sparkling wine production, The region is too vermouth country Italy and the world, here this wine was invented.
-And Piedmont also has the most quality wine areas with 42 DOC and 16 DOCG zones (there are none) IGT areas ):
+Here is the largest in terms of quantity Sparkling wine production, The region is that too vermouth country Italy and the world, here this wine was "invented".
+And Piedmont also has the most quality wine areas with 42 DOC and 16 DOCG zones (there are none IGT areas ):